github/docs/content/code-security/dependabot/dependabot-security-updates/configuring-dependabot-security-updates.md

 ## About configuring {% data variables.product.prodname_dependabot_security_updates %}

-You can enable {% data variables.product.prodname_dependabot_security_updates %} at the repository level or for all repositories owned by your personal account or organization.
 You can enable {% data variables.product.prodname_dependabot_security_updates %} for any repository that uses {% data variables.product.prodname_dependabot_alerts %} and the dependency graph.
 For more information, see "[AUTOTITLE](/code-security/dependabot/dependabot-security-updates/about-dependabot-security-updates)."

-You can disable {% data variables.product.prodname_dependabot_security_updates %} for an individual repository or for all repositories owned by your personal account or organization.
+You can enable or disable {% data variables.product.prodname_dependabot_security_updates %} for an individual repository{% ifversion code-security-multi-repo-enablement %}, for a selection of repositories in an organization,{% endif %} or for all repositories owned by your personal account or organization.
+For more information about enabling security features in an organization, see "[AUTOTITLE](/code-security/getting-started/securing-your-organization)."

 {% ifversion fpt or ghec %}{% data reusables.dependabot.dependabot-tos %}{% endif %}